Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Multiplicity and Data Imputation

 Two different imputation techniques may fill the missing values in different ways while the rest of the dataset remains unchanged, and the resulting imputed dataset will be $k$-neighbouring datasets, where $k \leq s$.
-Similar to active learning, we argue that the choice between data imputation techniques can also be seen as a choice between neighbouring datasets, thus fitting within our broader discussion.
+Similar to active learning, we argue that choosing an imputation technique can also be seen as a choice between neighbouring datasets.